Wondering about the home buying process?

-Before they’ll sign off, your lender needs to review the purchase agreement, order an appraisal, and make sure the house meets lending criteria.
+Before it will sign off, your lender needs to review the home purchase agreement, order an appraisal, and make sure the house meets underwriting criteria.

 If an unexpected issue arises, don’t worry.
 There’s language in your purchase agreement that protects your money if you can’t get financing due to an issue with the property.

 This is also a good time to ask whether your lender needs any updated information.